dart-lang/site-www/src/null-safety/migration-guide.md

   pedantic: ^1.10.0-nullsafety.3
   test: ^1.16.0-nullsafety.9
 ```

 3. Run `dart pub upgrade`.

 4. Run `dart pub outdated --mode=null-safety` again,
    to make sure that all dependencies are null safe and up-to-date.

-{{ site.alert.info }}
-  **Why do all dependencies need to support null safety?**
-  When all direct dependencies support null safety,
-  you can _run your app_ with sound null safety.
-  When all dev dependencies support null safety,
-  you can _run tests_ with sound null safety.
-{{ site.alert.end }}

 ## 2. Migrate {#step2-migrate}